Fly Me to the Moon: The Perfection of Diatonic Sequences

 Harmonic Deep-Dive

 The harmonic foundation of Fly Me to the Moon is a textbook example of the diatonic circle of fourths within a major key.
 The progression moves predictably through vi - ii - V - I - IV - viiø - III7 - vi.
-This 'circle' provides a sense of constant forward motion and resolution, making the harmony feel both grounded and dynamic.
-It is perhaps the best tune in existence for practicing basic jazz voice leading.
 A key feature of the progression is the III7 chord (E7), which functions as a secondary dominant leading back to the vi (Am7).
 This is the only non-diatonic moment in the first eight bars, and it provides a necessary 'kick' of tension that keeps the circle from becoming too predictable.
-Improvisers often exploit this by using the A Harmonic Minor scale to highlight the G# leading tone, adding a touch of sophisticated 'bite' to the otherwise major landscape.
 In the second half of the tune, the harmony moves toward the tonic C Major more decisively, reinforcing the song's optimistic character.
 The use of the IV chord (Fmaj7) as a pivot point is particularly effective, providing a moment of harmonic 'suspension' before the final V - I resolution.
-Understanding how these functional blocks connect is essential for any musician who wants to navigate the Great American Songbook with confidence and style.

 Am 7 (vi)